Kohn, Kohn & Colapinto: Jane Turner (2002)

-Jane Turner worked for the Federal Bureau of Investigation for over 25 years as FBI Special Agent who led the Bureau’s highly successful program combating child sex crimes and crimes against women on Indian Reservations in North Dakotah.
+Jane Turner worked for the Federal Bureau of Investigation for over 25 years as FBI Special Agent who led the Bureau’s highly successful program combating child sex crimes and crimes against women on Indian Reservations in North Dakota.
 Turner blew the whistle on the mishandling of child sex crime case, and in response to her reporting, was removed from her position in an act of retaliation.
 In 2005, the U.S Court of Appeals for the Eighth Circuit upheld the right of Turner to obtain a jury trial against the FBI and monetary damages.

 Turner also blew the whistle after witnessing her colleagues stealing items from Ground Zero of 9/11 during inspections of the site.
 In 2007, Turner won the final judgement when the Department of Justice vetoed the FBI's appeal of a jury verdict that found the FBI guilty of illegal retaliation against Turner.
 Turner's case has since been used by the U.S. Government Accountability Office (GAO) and the U.S. Senate in understanding how to strengthen the FBI Whistleblower Program.